otrv4/otrv4/otrv4.md

 #### Receiving a DRE-Auth message

-If the message is version 4 and `ALLOW_V4` is not set
+  * If the message is version 4 and version 4 of the protocol is not allowed, ignore this message.

-  * Ignore this message.

 If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`: